PseudoResonance/Pixy2JavaAPI/README.md

 | 2 | 5V (from VRM) |
 | 4 | TXD |
 | 6 | ⏚ Ground |

+**WARNING**: The RoboRIO RS-232 port outputs an RS-232 serial signal, which is incompatible with the Pixy2's TTL serial signal and may result in damage to the Pixy2.
+An RS-232 to TTL converter board can be used, or the Pixy2 can be wired to the TTL serial pins in the RoboRIO's MXP expansion port.

 **NOTE**: The RoboRIO does not have a 5V output for UART/Serial/RS-232, and thus, the 5V must be sourced elsewhere, such as from the VRM, or another 5V pin.